kokkos/kokkos-core-wiki/source/ProgrammingGuide/Introduction.md

 # 1. Introduction

 The field of High Performance Computing (HPC) is on the verge of entering a new era.
-The need for a fundamental change comes from many angles including the growing acceptance that rates of pure computation (often called FLOP/s) are a poor single optimization goal for scientific workloads, as well as practical challenges in the form of producing energy efficient and cost efficient processors.
+The need for a fundamental change comes from many angles including the growing acceptance that rates of pure computation (often called FLOP/s) are a poor single optimization goal for scientific workloads, as well as practical challenges in the form of producing energy efficient and cost-efficient processors.
 Since the convergence on the Message-Passing Interface (MPI) standard in the mid 1990s, application developers have enjoyed a seemingly static view of the underlying machine - that of a distributed collection of homogeneous nodes executing in collaboration.
 However, after almost two